 Communities of Concern are those exhibiting specific demographic indicators which may increase the population's vulnerability to infrastructure improvements.
-These specific indicators may include minority populations, low-income populations, households with English Proficiency, zero-vehicle Limited households, seniors aged 75 and above, individuals with a disability, single parent families, and rent-burdened households.
-As Figure 2-5 shows, there is one Census Tract Block Group within the Harnett County section of the project that indicates a presence of Communities of Concern.
-There are three Block Groups within the Fuguay-Varina section of the project that indicate a presence Communities of Concern.
-There is one Block Group within the proposed US 401 Bypass section that indicates a presence Communities of Concern.
+These specific indicators (or markers) may include minority populations, low-income populations, households with Limited English Proficiency, zero-vehicle households, seniors aged 75 and above, individuals with a disability, single parent families. and rent-burdened households.
+The map in Figure 2-5. shows how many communities of concern (CoC) markers exist in a given census block group.
+1 mean there is one CoC marker (except age), 2 means two markers, 3 means three markers.
+There is one Census Tract Block Group within the Harnett County section of the project that indicates a presence of Communities of Concern.
+There are three Block Groups within the Fuguay-Varina section of the project that indicate a presence of Communities of Concern.
+There is one Block Group within the proposed US 401 Bypass section that indicates a presence of Communities of Concern.